Ajn0r/pet-palace-api/README.md

 The content field is allowed to be blank, but the user must add a title, if they don’t add an image a default will be displayed.
 The user can also add a filter to the image.

+There is some filter and search functionality as well as some functionality to count the number of comments and likes on each post, all from the Code Institute django rest walkthrough code.

+### Comment app

+The code for the comment app comes from the Code Institute django rest walkthrough with minor alterations and some added testing.
+It allows users to comment on each other's posts and the user can view, update and delete comments.

+The user must be logged in to be able to comment and can only edit and delete the comment that they made.

+### Like app

+The code for the like app comes from the Code Institute django rest walkthrough with minor alterations such as using UniqueConstraint instead of unique_toghether.

+It allows users to like each other's posts as well as view and delete the likes, the user must be logged in to be able to like a post and can only delete the likes that they made, they can only like a post once.

+### Follower app

+The code for the follower app comes from the Code Institute django rest walkthrough with minor alterations such as using UniqueConstraint instead of unique_toghether.

+It allows users to follow each other

 ## Setting up the project